metarank/metarank/doc/deploy/cli-options.md

 * `standalone`: run `upload`, `api`, `update` tasks at once with the embedded redis server.
 * `validate`: check the historical data for typical problems.

+## Environment variables

+Config file can be passed to the Metarank not only as a command-line argument, but also as an environment variable.
+This is typically used in docker and k8s-based deployments:
+* `METARANK_CONFIG`: path to config file, for example `s3://bucket/prefix/config.yml`